buildkite/docs/pages/test_analytics/flaky_test_assignment.md

 Users can check their test assignments by clicking _My Assignments_ in the side bar.

-<%= image "current-assignments.png", width: 1960/2, height: 630/2, alt: "Flaky test page showing team assignments" %>
+<%= image "recent-assignments.png", width: 1960/2, height: 630/2, alt: "Flaky test page showing team assignments" %>

-When an assigned test has not flaked in more than 7 days, it is moved to the "Stale assignment" section.
-An assignment could become stale due to a flaky test being fixed, or perhaps it belongs to a pipeline which has not had a build in the last 7 days.
-Should the flake reoccur, the assignment will be moved back to the "Current assignments" page.
+When an assigned test has not flaked in more than 7 days, it is moved to the _Outdated flaky tests_ section.
+An assignment could become out of date due to a flaky test being fixed, or perhaps it belongs to a pipeline which has not had a build in the last 7 days.
+Should the flake reoccur, the assignment will be moved back to the _Recent flaky tests_ page.

-<%= image "stale-assignments.png", width: 1960/2, height: 630/2, alt: "Flaky test page showing team assignments" %>
+<%= image "outdated-assignments.png", width: 1960/2, height: 630/2, alt: "Flaky test page showing team assignments" %>